 It will be a 100% plus bursary, covering not only the fees but also the uniform, device, trips and peripatetic lessons as appropriate for the student.

-In a world where the shift to the right is palpable we need to be reactionary and create opportunities for the most deprived.
+In a world where the shift to the right is palpable we need to be progressive and create opportunities for the most deprived.
 As a school we are well funded for counselling and support and pride ourselves on our high quality pastoral care.
 We feel well placed to offer a child in these circumstances the care they need through the gold standard academic education we offer combined with the emotional and pastoral support they need.

 Pupil involvement is central to all this and we want to use this opportunity to encourage pupils to think beyond themselves.
 We have created a student Founders’ Day Committee to start this conversation with our school community and to begin the fundraising at our grassroots.
 We think that this will encourage a conversation about social mobility.